NanoCommons/workshops/2021-12-08/SPARQLendpoint/NanosafetyRDF.md

 ## Exercises

 ### Exercise 1 - listing of subjects
-This first exercise is about creating simple SPARQL queries that count particular types of subjects in the RDF.
-See the example SPARQL query below that counts the number of Key Events in the RDF.
+This first exercise is about creating simple SPARQL queries that list particular types of subjects in the RDF.
+See the example SPARQL query below to see the KE identifiers in the Nanosafety RDF.

 ```SPARQL
 PREFIX sio: <http://semanticscience.org/resource/>